toheedakhtar/epub_parse/readme.md

 ### Usage
 - `git clone` the repo

-- You can use the following fucntions to:
+- You can use the following functions to:

 	- `get_opf_path()` 	- returns opf path from conatiner.xml file
 	- `get_opf_data()` 	- returns package.opf data